Ahmad-Zaky/folio_okapi_local_environment/README.md

-okapi               # run okapi with development mode okapi_initdb        # run okapi with initdatabase mode, which removes existing tables and data if available and creates the necessary stuff, and exits Okapi. okapi_purgedb       # run okapi with purgedatabase mode, removes existing tables and data only, does not reinitialize.
+okapi               # run okapi with development mode okapi_initdb        # run okapi with initdatabase mode, which removes existing tables and data if available and creates the necessary stuff, and exits Okapi. okapi_purgedb       # run okapi with purgedatabase mode, removes existing tables and data only, does not reinitialize. iokapi              # init okapi first and then run it with dev mode. folioup             # docker compose up for our docker-compose.yml services foliotest           # run a test.sh script foliodbimport       # import the db from an export file. cdfolio             # move to folio working directory inside the terminal.
 ```
 > WARNING: issues happening during running the script are not properly handled